Kansas State topples UNLV 60-56 in overtime

-But Sneed dropped in a mid-range jumper from the baseline to give K-State a 56-54 lead over UNLV with 28 seconds to play.
+But Sneed dropped in a mid-range jumper from the baseline to give K-State a 56-54 lead with :28 to play.

+Mike McGuir and Sneed each drained two free throws in the final seconds to put the game out of reach.

+“We had a tough shooting night in the first half, got it going, got some good, big time buckets from everybody,” Sneed said.

+Cartier Diarra added 12 points and six assists for Kansas State, while McGuir contributed with nine points, four rebounds, three assists and two steals.

-The Wildcats overcame a poor shooting night, as they were just 22 of 59 (.373) from the floor, to erase a double-digit first-half deficit.
+The Wildcats overcame 37.3 percent shooting, as they hit just 22 of 59 from the floor, to erase a double-digit first-half deficit.

+“Our guys just gutted it out,” Weber said.
+“I thought our guys stayed together.
+We had a lot of guys make big plays; we finally got some stops without fouling in the second half.
+At the end we made some big shots, made some big stops and that’s how you win games.”

 Hardy led UNLV with 27 points, while Elijah Mitrou-Long chipped in with 10 points and Cheikh Mbacke Diong had four points and 11 rebounds.